Mandatory Water Restrictions

 Flowerbeds and vegetable gardens may be watered by hand, during prescribed times, using a watering can or a hose with a nozzle trigger shut off to restrict water flow.

 Requests for water conservation exemption permit for newly seeded lawns or freshly planted sod may be applied for at the Municipal Office.

 Non-compliance penalties: Black Diamond Protective Services staff enforce the Water Use and Conservation Bylaw 18-06.
 Fines for not obeying Level 2 Mandatory Water Restrictions range from $100 to $800.
 The Town of Black Diamond thanks all of its residents for their anticipated cooperation.

 Low Flow Toilet Rebate Program

 Rain barrels and rain totes are available to purchase at the Oilfields Recycling Centre in Turner Valley.
-Please contact the Turner Valley town office 403-933-4944 to make arrangements to purchase and pickup your new rain barrel/tote.
+Please contact the Turner Valley town office 403-933-4944 to make arrangements to purchase and

 Public Works utility operators monitor the Town's potable water to ensure their treatment and distribution processes are continuing to provide safe drinking water for the Town's residents.
 Alberta Environment and Public Works monitor the Town's drinking water quality against approved water quality guidelines to ensure compliance while delivering safe drinking water and optimization of facility performances.